chiehrosswang/TRB_LaTeX_tex/README.md

 The file name of the primary TeX file (e.g., `trb_template.tex`) is automatically used for calculating total words.
 If you changed the file name, you will not need to change the corresponding filename in the `trbunofficial.cls` file.
 This is enabled by including the `[realmainfile]{currfile}` package and `\quickwordcount{\currfilebase}` command in the `trbunofficial.cls` file.

-### Texts counted toward total word count
+### Text counted toward total word count
-Note that the current version of this template count all words (e.g., title and authors) except the disclaimer/copyright notice on the title page.
-It also counts texts in the references.
-This should be consistent with the current TRB guideline available here: https://trb.secure-platform.com/a/page/TRBPaperReview.
+In this template, the total word count includes all text except (1) the footnote on the title page and (2) text inside tables.
+Each table is counted as 250 words regardless of its content; the text within tables does not add to the running total.
+This approach aligns with the current TRB guidelines: https://trb.secure-platform.com/a/page/TRBPaperReview

+### Submission date automated
+The template's `latexmkrc` file is required for the submission date on the title page to auto-populate correctly according to TRB's event clock: https://trb.secure-platform.com/a/page/TRBPaperReview/trbamfaq#due

 # Overleaf
 This template has been published on Overleaf, and it can be found here: https://www.overleaf.com/latex/templates/transportation-research-board-trb-latex-template/jkfndnnkkksw